zavolanlab/htsinfer/README.md

   --read-orientation-min-mapped-reads INT
-                        minimum number of mapped reads for deeming the read orientation result reliable (default: 20) --read-orientation-fraction-range FLOAT
+                        minimum number of mapped reads for deeming the read orientation result reliable (default: 20) --read-orientation-min-fraction FLOAT
-                        size of the range of the fraction of mapped reads that are consistent with one of the outcomes 'stranded-forward', 'stranded-reverse' and
-                        'unstranded'; must be at least zero and at most one third (default: 0.2) --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        minimum fraction of mapped reads required to be consistent with a given read orientation state in order for that orientation to be reported.
+Must be above 0.5.
+                        (default: 0.75)
+  --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         logging verbosity level (default: INFO) -h, --help            show this help message and exit